bmacnaughton/simple-bench/README.md

 - if the work done by the function is very small relative to the work done by simple-bench, then it may be necessary to loop within the test function to offset simple-bench's base level overhead.

+## options

+Command line options:
+- -d debug - additional details written to stdout
+- -m capture memory usage stats too (not typically useful)

+Environment variable options:
+- BENCH - use this value for benchmark file (default is benchmark/definitions.js)
+- JSON - set to any non-empty value - output as JSON, not text
+- TERSE - set to any non-empty value - minimal text output (ignored if JSON specified)

 ## benchmark/definitions.js in more detail